CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

      2. **updateCommand function**

          <p align="justify">
-         The FourWheelSteeringController::updateCommand function is designed to control the steering angles and wheel velocities of a four-wheel steering vehicle.
+         The updateCommand function is designed to control the steering angles and wheel velocities of a four-wheel steering vehicle.
 The function takes in the current time and period and computes the necessary commands to update the steering and traction interfaces of the vehicle based on the current command twist inputs (linear velocities in x and y directions, and angular velocity around the z-axis).
          </p>

          Here’s a detailed breakdown of what the function does: